-- For a GenBank submission resulting from your annotation work, - All faculty and students who were involved in the annotation of your phage genome should be included as authors. - For a genome announcement publication resulting from your annotation work, - All faculty and students who were involved in the bioinformatic characterization of the genome should be included as authors. - Where possible, faculty and students who were involved in the isolation and purification of the phage would also be included as co-authors.
-Alternatively, they can be acknowledged in the manuscript. - SEA team members involved in the research should be acknowledged (e.g., Debbie and Dan). - For a SEA-GENES G3 Mutant Screen Report, - All SEA faculty and students involved in library construction and phenotypic data collection, data curation, and manuscript prep should be included as authors. - As part of each GENES school's training process, the program will support publication of your first mutant screen report, with Danielle included as a co-corresponding author. - Other SEA team members can be included in the acknowledgements section as appropriate. - For additional research publications using reagents and data generated at your institution, - All faculty, students, and SEA staff that contributed significantly to study conception, data collection and analysis, and manuscript preparation should be included as authors. - For additional research publications using reagents and/or data generated at another institution, - o All faculty, students, and SEA staff that contributed significantly to study conception, - o data collection and analysis, and manuscript preparation should be included as authors. - o Published works detailing data from other SEA institutions (e.g., a GenBank accession

-- number or genome announcement) should be cited. - Unpublished observations listed in SEA databases should be cited by listing the appropriate database URL.

-SEA researchers from other institutions who contributed the reagents and/or specific data that were utilized in the study should be acknowledged, listing individuals where possible or a general acknowledgement (e.g., SEA-GENES researchers at SEA University)
+- For a genome announcement publication resulting from your annotation work, - All faculty and students who were involved in the isolation, purification, and annotation of your phage genome should be included as authors. - SEA team members involved in the research should be acknowledged (e.g., Debbie and Dan). - For a SEA-GENES G3 Mutant Screen Report, - All SEA faculty and students involved in library construction and phenotypic data collection, data curation, and manuscript prep should be included as authors. - As part of each GENES school's training process, the program will support publication of your first mutant screen report, with Danielle included as a co-corresponding author. - Other SEA team members can be included in the acknowledgements section as appropriate. - For additional research publications using reagents and data generated at your institution, - All faculty, students, and SEA staff that contributed significantly to study conception, data collection and analysis, and manuscript preparation should be included as authors. - For additional research publications using reagents and/or data generated at another institution, - All faculty, students, and SEA staff that contributed significantly to study conception, data collection and analysis, and manuscript preparation should be included as authors. - Published works detailing data from other SEA institutions (e.g., a GenBank accession number or genome announcement) should be cited. - $\circ$ $\,$ Unpublished observations listed in SEA databases should be cited by listing the appropriate database URL. - SEA researchers from other institutions who contributed the reagents and/or specific data that were utilized in the study should be acknowledged, listing individuals where possible or a general acknowledgement (e.g., SEA-GENES researchers at SEA University)